-Great idea to put your wishes down in writing - whether you are for, against or have not decided.
-This program does not have a form for you decide about organ donation at this time.
-Your Alabama Driver's License may, at your direction, state whether you are an organ donor.
+It is a great idea to put your wishes down in writing; whether you are for, against, or have not decided.
+This program does not have a form for you to decide about organ donation at this time.
+Your Alabama driver's license may, at your direction, state whether you are an organ donor.

-Volunteer Lawyers Program 415 Dexter Avenue Montgomery, Alabama 36104 (334) 269-1515 August 2007
+FIND US AT: Volunteer Lawyers Program 415 Dexter Avenue Montgomery, Alabama 36104 (334) 269-1515 www.alabar.org